dasvik/project-connect/README.md

 Right now we are wprlomg on V2 of this algorightm.
 I believe V5 or V6 would be a marvel that I would be proud of.

 What is in this algorightm?
+====
 It has 4 main parts
-1) Encrypt messages (messages can be of any format)
+** Encrypt messages (messages can be of any format)
-2) Recursively choose the ideal postman nearest to sender to carry the message
-3) Recursively choose ideal postman to nearest to recipient to deliver the message
-4) Between 2 & 3, choose the best path/method to send
+** Recursively choose the ideal postman nearest to sender to carry the message ** Recursively choose ideal postman to nearest to recipient to deliver the message ** Between 2 & 3, choose the best path/method to send

 It uses part of the phone to carry encrypted messages for the recipient.
-These messages are completely harmless as a)they cannot be opened by anyone other the intended recipient. b)These messages can be overwritten at anytime
+These messages are completely harmless as
+** they cannot be opened by anyone other the intended recipient.
+** These messages can be overwritten at anytime

 Why is it not opensource yet?
+====
 Everyone who knows me, would vouch for the fact that I would opensource every damn thing in the world.
 So why not this?

 In a Centralized platform like Facebook, Twitter, we can monitor, curb and moderate expression.
 While this might not sound great, but it has a very positive impact as well, as long as these curbing, moderation is done on terrorist activities.